elastic/harp/docs/onboarding/3-secret-bundle/4-patch.md

 * `remove` is used to remove a key from the map
 * `update` is used to update a value from an existing `key` only
 * `replaceKeys` is used to rename a key to another key in the map.
+* `removeKeys` is used to remove all keys that match one of the given regex patterns.

 > All keys and values can contain template instructions.